emuise/code-structProdSem/scripts/manuscript/manuscript.md

 :::

 # Discussion

-Relationships between forest ecosystem structure and function are increasingly being examined due to advances in data collection methods [@ali2019; @radeloff2019; @ali2016].
-Prior studies have shown both theoretical [@knyazikhin1998] and empirical [@atkins2018] relationships between forest ecosystem structure and function, however, the direction and significance of these relationships have not been consistent [@ali2019].
-We examined these relationships across the province of BC, Canada, which has significant environmental gradients [@valentine1978soil; @pojar1987] by using wall-to-wall forest structural attributes generated by imputing the lidar-derived attributes with Landsat best-available-pixel composites [@matasci2018; @matasci2018b] and Landsat-derived summaries of intra-annual vegetation productivity [@radeloff2019; @razenkovaMediumresolutionDynamicHabitatInPress].
-We found a weak relationship between these remote sensing indicators of forest ecosystem structure and function overall across BC (15.7% of variation explained in the DHIs by forest structural attributes), as well as within individual BEC zones and forest types found in BC (@fig-fracts-bar).
+Relationships between forest ecosystem structure and function are being examined more frequently due to advances in data collection methods, such as remote sensing [@ali2019; @radeloff2019; @ali2016].
+This paper assesses the complementarity of two potential ecosystem-scale EBV indicators for ecosystem monitoring across BC, Canada.
+Redundancy analysis was used to determine the information overlap of wall-to-wall maps of forest structural attributes and the DHIs, which were both generated from Landsat imagery.
+This analysis revealed a weak relationship between the two sets of remote sensing derived indicators, with only 15.7% of the variation in the DHIs being explained by the forest structural attributes (@fig-rda-var).
+This relationship was also assessed across the different forest classes and ecosystems of British Columbia, and similar results were found (@fig-fracts-bar).
+The small amount of overlap between the two datasets suggests that they are suitable for use in ecosystem monitoring programs, despite both being derived from Landsat imagery.

+We also evaluated whether primary forest structural attributes provide more information than modelled forest structural attributes for selecting indicators within a single EBV class.
+It was found that standard lidar-derived measurements, such as canopy height, canopy cover, and structural complexity (as proposed by Valbuena et al.
+[@valbuena2020], contribute the majority of the explained variation in the DHIs, either independently or in their overlap with the modelled forest structural attributes.
+This could be expected as modelled forest structural attributes are generally directly based on the primary forest structural attributes [@coops2021], however, the creation of modelled forest structural attributes involves modelling expertise and processing time overhead [@matasci2018; @matasci2018b; @duncanson2022].
+One advantage of interpreted products is their potential uptake by a broader set of users and their ability to be closely linked with management actions and monitoring results.
+This is exemplified by the use of forest biomass monitoring for climate change mitigation [@duncanson2022].
+While either set of forest structural attributes may be relevant for a given monitoring task, it is important to note that the primary structural attributes contain the majority of the variation across both classes of structural attributes (@fig-fracts-bar).
+Additionally, the modelled structural attributes are generally not related to structural complexity, which has often been found to be strongly related to biodiversity metrics [@ehbrecht2021].
+Therefore, we generally recommend using the primary forest structural attributes.

-Our findings indicate that remote sensing-derived forest ecosystem structure and forest ecosystem function EBVs are well suited to be used in a complementary fashion for ecosystem integrity monitoring, despite both EBVs being derived from surface reflectance from the Landsat series of satellites [@hansen2021].
+Our findings indicate that remote sensing-derived forest ecosystem structure and forest ecosystem function EBVs can be applied in a complementary fashion for ecosystem monitoring [@hansen2021], despite both EBVs using surface reflectance values from the Landsat series of satellites in either their calculation or imputation [@radeloff2019;
+@matasci2018; @matasci2018b].
 While we assessed the complementarity of ecosystem structure and function, a single pair of EBVs measurable at the ecosystem scale, other EBV class combinations at finer scales should also be assessed for complementarity.
-This is especially relevant in cases such as ours, where remote sensing datasets such as Landsat can generate a large number of EBVs in different classes [@skidmore2021].
-In addition, Skidmore et al. [@skidmore2021] highlighted that many satellite-derived biodiversity products can fall into multiple EBV classes simultaneously -- e.g., leaf area index being in the ecosystem structure, ecosystem function, and species trait EBV classes -- depending on the spatial scale of analysis and goal of the monitoring program.
-As such, it is relevant to consider which classes each biodiversity product should belong to, for given spatial and temporal extents.
-Other EBVs, such as those found in the community composition and species population classes, may also be inherently linked due to being based on the same data sources, even if not observed using remote sensing platforms.
+This is especially relevant when remote sensing datasets such as Landsat can generate a large number of EBVs in different classes [@skidmore2021].
+In addition, Skidmore et al.
+[@skidmore2021] highlighted that many satellite-derived biodiversity products can inform upon multiple EBV classes simultaneously -- e.g., leaf area index being recognized as a ecosystem structure, ecosystem function, and species trait EBV indicator -- depending on the spatial scale of analysis and goal of the monitoring program.
+As such, it is relevant to consider which EBV classes biodiversity products can inform, for given spatial and temporal extents.
+Other EBVs, such as those found in the community composition and species population classes may also be informed by these products.
+Further, their reliance on species level data also means that they could be inherently correlated with one another.

-Further, we assessed the information-richness of primary forest structural attributes when compared to modelled forest structural attributes to support indicator selection within a single EBV class.
-We found that standard lidar-derived measurements, such as canopy height, canopy cover, and structural complexity (as proposed by Valbuena et al.
-[@valbuena2020]) contribute to the majority of the explained variation in the DHIs, either independently or in their overlap with the modelled forest structural attributes (@fig-fracts-bar).
-This could be expected as modelled forest structural attributes are generally directly based on the primary forest structural attributes [@coops2021], however, the creation of modelled forest structural attributes involves modelling expertise and processing time overhead [@matasci2018; @matasci2018b;
-@duncanson2022].
-One advantage of these interpreted products is potential uptake by a broader set of users, and their ability to be more closely linked to management actions and monitoring results, as is the case with forest biomass for climate change mitigation [@duncanson2022].
-While either set of forest structural attributes may be most relevant for a given monitoring task, we note that the modelled structural attributes do not strongly overlap with structural complexity, and as such, we generally recommend to use the primary forest structural attributes.

 In the axis loadings we found a strong linkage between canopy cover, structural complexity, and the DHIs, which was expected as these metrics